redhat-cop/declarative-openshift/README.md

 Apply customizations provided by this repo:

-we provide two way to apply customizations,i.e GitOps and manually.
+we provide two ways to apply customizations,i.e GitOps and manually.

 1. Appy customization throught GitOps
 ```bash